-Summary: This is a complete guide to the disk error "Drive is not accessible", including both how to fix the inaccessible drive and recover lost data from an inaccessible internal hard drive, external hard drive on Windows 10/8/7/XP.
+Summary: This is a complete guide to the disk error "Drive is not accessible".
+It includes how to fix the inaccessible hard drive on Windows 10/8/7/XP.
+It aslo talks about how to recover lost files from an inaccessible hard drives .
 More tips and tricks about hard drive repair and recovery are waiting for your detection.

 Before we go into details about the hard drive not accessible issue, let's reach a consensus on somethings you care about:

 - You will know what happens to your hard drive when you can't access it through your PC.

 - Yes, you can recover your data from this inaccessible hard drive but with a few conditions.

 - If you are looking for easy-to-use solutions to fix 'drive is not accessible' error on Windows computer, you are in the right place.